NbAiLab/notram/guides/creating_huggingface_dataset.md

 * Create single train and validation files
 * Create dummy training and a dummy validation file on the proper format.
 * Creates statistics of your dataset (word counts,year distribution,no of documents).
-* Generates a python loader functions *"dedup.py"*
+* Generates python loader functions *"mydataset.py"*

 **Make dummy dataset**